michellesri/portland-201d2/week-1/8-fri-lab/README.md

 - Inside of the driver's main work directory on their laptop, make a directory with your partner’s name and then move (cd) into it.
 From there, enter the command 'git clone the-https-link-you-copied'.
 That will create a local version of the forked repo on the driver's laptop.

-- 'cd' into that directory and enter 'subl .' in the terminal to open all of the files in Sublime Text.
+- 'cd' into that directory and enter 'atom .' in the terminal to open all of the files in Sublime Text.

 - Start working on the code!